How to Write the Best Wage Increase Letter (+ Examples & Tips)

 Dear [Employee’s Name],

-I am pleased to inform you that based on your exemplary performance over the past year, we have decided to increase your salary.
+I am pleased to inform you that based on your exemplary employee’s performance over the past year, we have decided to increase your salary.
 Your dedication, hard work, and significant contributions have not gone unnoticed, and we believe this adjustment reflects your value to our team.

 Your new salary amount will be $85,000, which represents a 12% increase from your current salary and reflects your annual salary.
 This increase is effective from July 1, 2024.
 We appreciate your efforts in exceeding performance goals and taking on additional responsibilities.